saptarshibasu/kafka-study/README.md

   * The follower receives all messages in the same order as written in the leader (Followers constantly pull messages from the leader)
   * The follower writes each received message to its own log
   * The follower Sends an acknowledgment back to the leader
-  * Once the leader receives the acknowledgment from all the replicas in ISR or a timeout occurs, the message is committed
+  * Once the leader finds that the the replicas in ISR have LEO >= the given offset within a timeout, the message is committed
   * The leader advances the HW
   * the leader sends an acknowledgment to the client
 * Leader replica shares its HW to the followers by piggybacking the value with the return value of the fetch requests from the followers